shopware5/devdocs/source/blog/_posts/2017-08-24-mutation-testing.md

 ## Mutation Testing

 In this small example it is very easy to find the needed test range and threshold values.
-But how works this in bigger Applications with hundred of classes and thousand lines of code?
+But how does it work in bigger applications with hundred of classes and thousand lines of code?
 I guess in the most cases only the happy path will be tested.
 So how can mutation testing help us to create better tests?

 The basic concept of mutation testing sounds very easy.
 You change comparison statements as an example from `===` to `!==` or changes return values of methods like `return true;` to `return false;`.
 This new versions of your application are called "mutants".
 After your change you execute the test suite.
 If the suite fails your tests "killed the mutant".
-This means your tests detects the wrong behaviour.
+This means your tests detected the wrong behaviour.

 Mutation testing introduces a new quality score the so-called "Mutation Score Indicator".
 This score is the ratio of the number of Dead Mutants over all created Mutants.
 Usually this score is calculated like the code coverage in percent.

 In order to make this kind of testing automatically we can use [humbug](https://github.com/humbug/humbug) for that.
 Humbug has a wide range of mutators like the described mutations above.
 A good overview can be found [here](https://github.com/humbug/humbug#mutators).

 So let us revert the new assertions and execute humbug for the first time.
 Humbug executes phpunit in the first place.
-After that it will create the mutants and executes the test suite again for every created mutant.
+After that it will create the mutants and execute the test suite again for every created mutant.
 To improve the execution time humbug only uses those test classes which cover the specific file and line on which the mutation was inserted.

 Humbug creates the following output:
 ```